 Teachers will not only document on paper how students are developing, but will also take photos and videos and review the information with students throughout the year to help them realize their own growth and the potential that lay ahead.

-Parents who want their child to be a good citizen may choose a Reggio Emilia program.
+Parents who want their child to be a good citizen may choose a Reggio Emilia school or preschool.
 Children learn all about cooperation through the many projects, particularly how to solve problems and resolve conflicts.

 The educational approach continues to excite and challenge students who are empowered through exploration, a self-guided curriculum and co-learning with their teacher to explore the world around them as they develop higher-order thinking, analysis and synthesizing skills.